By John Sundara

 Eventually and painfully, your grief gives way to resolve and the need to move on.

-It was idolatry, your prophets prophesy—you forsook the true God who redeemed you out of slavery in Egypt, and instead worshiped false gods and goddesses made with hands from wood and stone—Idolatry.
-It was the lust for power, as your embassies made alliances with pagan rulers, forsaking the God of Israel as her protector and defender—Idolatry.
-It was the allure of sex, as the people of God married off their sons and daughters to the nations of the earth and sacrificed their children on pagan altars—Idolatry.
+It was idolatry, your prophets prophesy — you forsook the true God who redeemed you out of slavery in Egypt, and instead worshipped false gods and goddesses made with hands from wood and stone — idolatry.
+It was the lust for power, as your embassies made alliances with pagan rulers, forsaking the God of Israel as her protector and defender — idolatry.
+It was the allure of sex, as the people of God married off their sons and daughters to the nations of the earth and sacrificed their children on pagan altars — idolatry.

-You have abandoned your God — so your prophets prophesy.
+You have abandoned your God, your prophets prophesy.